Róbert Mórocz

 was born in 1891 into the noble Mórocz family of Jahodná (Eperjes) to parents John Mórocz and Sophia Takács.
 He is regarded as the founder of the knight-noble branch of the Mórocz family of Senec.

 As a young man, András moved to the farm in Felső Údvar (Upper Court) near Szenec, where he worked as a farmer.
 His wife, Elisabeth Görföl, came from the noble Görföl family of Jelka (Jóka).
-Her lineage included ancestors from the old Tajnay de Taynai and Farkas de Nagyjóka families.
+Her lineage included ancestors from the old Tajnay de Tayna and Farkas de Nagyjóka families.

 In 1914, András enlisted in the 72nd Pressburg Infantry Regiment and fought on the Serbian front.
 During the offensive near Jagodín, as commander of an assault detachment, he broke through enemy lines and distinguished himself in battle, though he was wounded.
 He later fought near Doperdó on the Italian front in 1916, where he was shot in the knee and treated for three months.
 In 1917, he served on the Romanian front, again earning recognition for his bravery.